Myth Busting: The Productivity–Pay Gap (2022)

 It makes sense, as the global financial crisis burst the bubble of high-earners, people in the real estate and financial sectors.

-So, while the bottom 90% group's total wages grew by around $8,000 in half a century, their share of the total wages declined by close to a whopping 9%.
+So, while the bottom 90% group’s total wages grew by around $10,000 in a little more than half a century, their share of the total wages declined by close to a whopping 10%.

 The implication goes as follows — the pay–productivity gap was significantly lower for this group, making the wage inequality perhaps an even greater issue.